bymagnum/next-cordova-static/README.md

 # NextJs Cordova export

 Use this package if you want to use nextjs in Cordova

+You can help the project:
+USDT TRC20: THyUxnKfShQ9YkXTEUwNvYZiWgvrR9PCM1

 # Steps required